Cozmorry/CDM/extension/PUBLISHING.md

 **Important:** The extension requires users to install the native messaging host separately.

-### Option A: Provide Installation Instructions
+### Installation Instructions for Users

-Add to your extension description:
+Add clear instructions to your extension description:

 ```
-Installation:
+INSTALLATION INSTRUCTIONS:

-1. Install this extension from Chrome Web Store
+1. Install Cozy Download Manager:
-2. Download Cozy Download Manager from [your website/GitHub]
+   - Download and install CDM from [your website/GitHub]
-3. Run the native messaging host installer (included with CDM)
+   - Default installation: C:\Program Files\Cozy Download Manager

+2. Install Native Messaging Host:
+   - Download the extension source code
+   - Open PowerShell as Administrator
+   - Navigate to the extension folder
+   - Run: .\install-native-messaging.ps1

-4. Restart your browser
+3. Restart your browser

+4. Test the connection:
+   - Click the extension icon
+   - Click "Test Connection"
+   - Should show "Extension connected"

+The extension will automatically intercept downloads and open them in CDM
+for your review and confirmation before starting.
 ```

 ### Option B: Create an Installer Package

-Create a combined installer that:
+For a better user experience, create a combined installer that:
-1. Installs CDM
+1. Installs CDM (if not already installed)
 2. Installs the native messaging host
-3. Registers the extension
+3. Registers the extension ID
+4. Verifies the setup

+This can be included with CDM's installer or distributed separately.

 ## Step 5: Review Process